Skip to Main Content

 A Bowl with a Point of View

-Bantam King, at 501 G St NW, operates in that more committed register.
+Bantam King, at 501 G St NW, Washington, DC 20001, is a Chicken Ramen restaurant.
 Opinionated About Dining, one of the more data-driven critical platforms in American food criticism, has ranked it among the leading cheap eats in North America three consecutive years: recommended in 2023, ranked #392 in 2024, and climbing to #398 in 2025.
 The ranking methodology relies heavily on aggregated critic scores rather than PR cycles, which makes sustained placement a meaningful signal.
-A Google rating of 4.4 across 1,730 reviews adds the crowd layer — volume at that scale, holding that average, suggests consistent execution rather than a peak performance followed by drift.
+A Google rating of 4.4 across 1,796 reviews adds the crowd layer.

 The Ritual of the Ramen Counter